M'bera Spirit Badge

 Spirit

-A coup d’etat in 2012 plunged Mali into a complex crisis, where climate shocks, epidemics, food insecurity and continued terrorist violence created further instability.
-This forced large numbers to seek refuge in neighbouring countries, such as Mauritania.
+In 2012, a coup d’état plunged Mali into a complex crisis, where climate shocks, epidemics, food insecurity and continued terrorist violence have forced many to flee to neighbouring countries.

 "Our Mauritanian brothers and sisters are our number one partners.
 We need to show them that we are a solution, not a burden."